P0118 – Meaning, Causes, Symptoms, & Fixes

 Code P0118 Definition

-Engine Coolant Temperature (ECT) Sensor Circuit High Open Problem
+Engine Coolant Temperature (ECT) Sensor Circuit has higher than normal voltage

 What Does P0118 Mean?

 The engine coolant temperature (ECT) sensor monitors the fluctuations in the temperature of the engine coolant.
-This ratio is sent to the ECM, which uses this data to regulate the air to fuel ratio, cooling fans, and ignition spark timing needed by both the engine and the emission control systems.
-Code P0118 is the result of the ECT sensor indicating a high voltage input from the coolant temperature circuit.
+This data is sent to the ECM, which uses this data to regulate the air to fuel ratio, cooling fans, and ignition spark timing needed by the engine.
+Code P0118 is the result of the ECT sensor indicating a high voltage input from the coolant temperature circuit. (typically over 4.7V)

 - Check engine light